 Since the first Juneteenth, significant legal and cultural changes, including the Civil Rights Act and Voting Rights Act, have sought to address lingering injustices for Black Americans and historically excluded people.
 And yet, in recent years, the U.S. has witnessed judicial and legislative actions that threaten civil rights, racial justice, and the pursuit of liberty for all.
 At this significant moment for our nation, how should we both celebrate our nation’s founding and the progress we’ve made, and still remember the history, address the pain, and act to secure justice and freedom for all Americans?

 Catholic teaching tells us that racism is a sin, a national moral failure, and a fundamental test of our faith.
-As we celebrate Juneteenth and our nation’s two hundred and fiftieth anniversary, this dialogue will look at the Voting Rights Act and its contested future – including the recent Supreme Court decision that significantly altered Section 2, and the redistricting steps some states have since moved to take – and the broader questions these developments raise about civil rights and the health of our democracy.
-We will also explore how diversity contributes to the strength of our universities, Church, and nation as — together — we seek to build a more perfect union.
+As we celebrate Juneteenth and our nation’s two hundred and fiftieth anniversary, this dialogue looked at the Voting Rights Act and its contested future – including the recent Supreme Court decision that significantly altered Section 2, and the redistricting steps some states have since moved to take – and the broader questions these developments raise about civil rights and the health of our democracy.
+We also explored how diversity contributes to the strength of our universities, Church, and nation as — together — we seek to build a more perfect union.

 The dialogue starting at 12:30 p.m.
 EDT will be recorded and posted online for later viewing.